 In February 1918 he travelled by train from Vancouver to Halifax, then by ship to England.
 He joined his battalion in France in August 1918, just in time to participate in some of the last great battles of the war.

 Jim Young was killed on the morning of September 27, 1918 during the Canal du Nord operation, six weeks before the war ended.
-He's buried 20 kilometers west of Arras, near the village of Sains-les-Marquion.
+He's buried 20 kilometers west of Arras, near the small French village of Sains-les-Marquion.

 England / France 1918